 Upon approval by the executive director or designee, initial counsel with a WASA recommended attorney is $500.

 The remaining $2,500 must be approved by the WASA Professional Standards and Ethics Committee.

 For each year of uninterrupted membership, joint WASA/AASA members may be eligible through AASA for an additional $1,000 in defense expense reimbursement up to $10,000, with the $500 deductible paid by WASA.

 WASA places a high priority on supporting its members 24 hours a day.
 The executive staff are experienced professional colleagues who are available to advise members on personal and professional matters in all situations related to their roles as education leaders.
-We are dedicated to meeting the needs of its members through:
+Through the WASA Professional Assistance Program, active WASA members are eligible to access:

 ADVICE AND LEGAL COUNCIL

 WASA will provide the counsel of qualified, experienced administrators to any member who faces a problem or potential problem related to his or her professional assignment.
 WASA's executive director or designee will arrange for confidential help.

 Reimbursement shall not be provided for legal services obtained prior to contacting the WASA executive director or designee.